One Million Trees Initiative

 A Collaboration Across Metro Atlanta

-The partnership recognizes that environmental issues are not limited to city boundaries and cross over into all areas of sustainability concerns.
-We are joined in a common fight to address local climate effects and environmental stresses from urban growth.
+Environmental issues are not limited to city boundaries and cross over into many areas of sustainability concerns.
+The partners of the One Million Tree Initiative are working to protect our urban tree canopy to help address climate and environmental stresses in our communities.
 We can improve our cities’ sustainability and better protect the health and well-being of people across metro Atlanta by planting and conserving more trees where we live – in urban areas.

 How can you help us reach one million trees?